servicebinding/runtime/samples/external-secrets/README.md

 This sample uses a fake `SecretStore` (to avoid external infrastructure) and `ExternalSecret` to create a binding Secret.
 The [Spring PetClinic][petclinic] workload and MySQL database are independently bound to the `ExternalSecret`.

-> NOTE: Provisioned Service support within External Secrets is a proposal that is not part of any External Secrets release.
-This sample is to demonstrate what landing provisioned service support within ESO can enable.

 ## Setup

-If not already installed, [install the ServiceBinding CRD and controller][install], and an experimental version of the [External Secrets Operator from PR #2263][pr-2263].
+If not already installed, [install the ServiceBinding CRD and controller][install], and the [External Secrets Operator][eso-install].

+> NOTE: Provisioned Service support was added to External Secrets in the v0.8.2 release, prior versions are not compatible.

 This sample uses [Carvel Kapp][kapp-install], rather than `kubectl` to install and watch the sample become ready.